mikedao/whats-in-my-food/README.md

 As a user,
 When I visit "/"
-And I fill in the search form with "sweet potatoes" (Note: Use te existing search form)
+And I fill in the search form with "sweet potatoes" (Note: Use the existing search form)
 And I click "Search"
 Then I should be on page "/foods"
 Then I should see a total of the number of items returned by the search.
 (531 for sweet potatoes)